mlandis/phyddle/docs/source/updates.rst

 **phyddle v0.2.1** -- in progress

+  * New support to save, load, and clean projects.
+Nice for collaborations! |:handshake:|
+  * Improve detection of replicate indexing in Simulate/Format.
-  * Better warnings/errors for invalid settings
+  * Better warnings/errors for invalid settings.
-  * Remove logit transformation from summary statistics for state frequencies (caused crash in some cases)
+  * Remove logit transformation from summary statistics for state frequencies (caused crash in some cases).

 **phyddle v0.2.0** -- 24.03.28